nrfconnect/sdk-nrf/doc/nrf/libraries/bin/lwm2m_carrier/app_integration.rst

 Following are some of the server Kconfig options that you can configure:

-The server settings can put the LwM2M carrier library either in the normal mode where it connects to the applicable carriers, or in the generic mode where it can connect to any bootstrap server.
+The server settings can put the LwM2M carrier library either in the normal mode where it connects to the applicable carriers, or in the generic mode where it can connect to any server.

 * :kconfig:option:`CONFIG_LWM2M_CARRIER_IS_BOOTSTRAP_SERVER`:

-  * This configuration specifies if the custom LwM2M server is an LwM2M Bootstrap Server.
+  * This configuration specifies if the :kconfig:option:`CONFIG_LWM2M_CARRIER_CUSTOM_URI` is an LwM2M Bootstrap Server.

 * :kconfig:option:`CONFIG_LWM2M_CARRIER_CUSTOM_URI`: